Is the print medium dead?

 This seed company sets itself apart from traditional seed companies in that it specializes in seed garlic, shallot sets, onion sets, seed potatoes, sweet potato slips, and asparagus crowns.

 In other words, their “seeds” have already been started for you.
-I’ve only ordered their seed garlic in years past (with great success in growing garlic, harvesting garlic, and curing and storing garlic), but am very tempted to try their other offerings.
+I’ve ordered their seed garlic in years past (with great success in growing garlic, harvesting garlic, and curing and storing garlic), and recently planted an asparagus bed with their Purple Passion crowns.

 They have one of the best garlic selections I’ve found and once you’ve grown your own, supermarket garlic just feels meh.
 (But I guess that can be said for everything else you grow yourself!)